Learning on the job at PNNL

 - be in good standing and taking at least six credits per academic term

-- be pursuing a bachelor's degree in STEM or a related major
+- be pursuing a degree in STEM or a related major

 - remain enrolled in at least six credits per term during their internship to continue to be eligible